hail-is/hail/dev-docs/development_process.md

 gcloud config set project hail-vdc gcloud container clusters get-credentials vdc --zone=us-central1-a gcloud auth configure-docker
+# If you are using the Artifact Registry:
+# gcloud auth configure-docker $REGION-docker.pkg.dev
 ```
 5. Add these lines to `~/.zshrc` or `~/.bashrc` to configure your shell and environment for Hail:
 ```